domnica/Fictitious-play-in-cake-cutting/README.md

 Simulation of the fictitious play dynamic in cake cutting.
 It is the source code used to generate the images in the associated paper "Dueling over dessert, mastering the art of repeated cake cutting" (https://arxiv.org/abs/2402.08547).

  Specifically, the paper analyzes the following repeated game:
-- In each round, a cake arrives (which is identical to the one in the previous round).
+- In each round, a cake arrives (which is identical to the one in the previous rounds).
 - Alice cuts the cake at some point of her choice and Bob simultaneously declares Left/Right to indicate what piece he wants; Alice will take the piece Bob did not choose.
 - In fictitious play, each player best responds to the distribution of actions of the other player.